techsoft3d/ts3d-hc-smartfilter/README.md

 ## Overview
 ![alt text](https://github.com/techsoft3d/ts3d-hc-smartsearch/blob/master/readme_images/image1.png?raw=true)
 This library provides search capabilities for HOOPS Communicator, allowing the user to easily specify advanced queries utilizing the properties and other data found in a AEC or CAD model.
 A search can be turned into a dynamic property, which makes it easy to classify entities at a glance.
-It also includes report generating capabilities, that aid in quantity take-off and other tasks around analyzing the content of a model.
+The library also includes report generating capabilities, that aid in quantity take-off and other tasks around analyzing the content of a model.
-The library has two main components, the core search library with various classes for searching through Stream Cache models and visualizing the results in the model, defining properties and generating reports, as well as an (optional) UI component utilizing those classes.
+The library has two main components, the core search library with various classes for searching through Stream Cache models and visualizing the results in the model, defining properties and generating reports, as well as an (optional) set of UI component utilizing those classes.

 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to [Web Platform](https://www.techsoft3d.com/products/hoops/web-platform).

 ## Future Plans
+* **Improved Documentation**
 * various performance improvements
 * server-side Search Evaluation
 * More UI Customization Options